k178412/power-bi-dashboard/README.md

 DAX (Data Analysis Expressions) was used to create custom calculations for dynamic reporting and accurate business analysis.
 To keep all measures organized, a separate table  'Measure Table' was created to store them in one place, making them to find and manage easily.

 ### Key DAX Measures
-- Total Orders: Calculates the total number of orders placed
+- **Total Orders** - Calculates the total number of orders placed
-- Weekend Orders: Calculates the number of orders made on Saturday & Sunday
+- **Weekend Orders** - Calculates the number of orders made on Saturday & Sunday
-- % of All Orders: Measures how a specific subset of orders contributes to total order
+- **% of All Orders** - Measures how a specific subset of orders contributes to total order
-- Revenue Target: Compares current revenue with the predefined target
+- **Revenue Target** - Compares current revenue with the predefined target
-- Return Rate: Calculates the percentage of returned orders compared to total orders
+- **Return Rate** - Calculates the percentage of returned orders compared to total orders
-- Previous Month Profit: Gets the total profit from the last month
+- **Previous Month Profit** - Gets the total profit from the last month
-- Average Revenue Per Customer: Calculates the average revenue generated per individual customer
+- **Average Revenue Per Customer** - Calculates the average revenue generated per individual customer
-- 90 Days Rolling Profit: Calculates total profit over the last 90 days, updating dynamically as new data comes in
+- **90 Days Rolling Profit** - Calculates total profit over the last 90 days, updating dynamically as new data comes in

 ---